Marine Education Fellowship

 Applicants must meet the following qualifications:

-- B.S. or B.A degree in biology from an accredited college or university, awarded since May 2016.
+- B.S. or B.A degree in a coastal related discipline (education, environmental science, marine science, or other natural, physical, or social sciences), from an accredited college or university, awarded within the last four years.
 Degree must be awarded before fellowship begins.
 Applicants with graduate courses or previous multiple internships are not eligible for this program.

 - Completion of marine science courses (i.e., biology, marine biology, marine science, ecology, invertebrate zoology and ichthyology).

-- Previous experience teaching or working with children/students.
+- Previous experience teaching or working with children or students.

 - Physical ability to carry out internship duties including teaching outdoors during hot summers and cold winters and lifting objects up to 50 pounds.

 - U.S. citizenship or U.S. work visa.
-If selected, University of Georgia will provide intent to employ documents for visa application.
+If selected, UGA will provide intent to employ documents for visa application.
 Background checks are required for UGA employment.

 - Fluency in English – bilingual applicants (English/Spanish) are encouraged to apply.